top of page

 Transformations: the changing nature of the territory

-Tracing an evolutionary timeline from the beginnings of our solar system, this exhibition journeys through the periods of natural history that have shaped the unique ecology of the Northern Territory.
+Trace an evolutionary timeline from the beginnings of our solar system and journey through periods of natural history that have shaped the ecology of the Northern Territory.

 Exhibition